paul-caron/EpicCanvas/models/readme.md

-Some of the models (bunny and dragon) are taken from the stanford 3d scanning repository https://graphics.stanford.edu/data/3Dscanrep/
+Some of the models (bunny, happy buddha and dragon) are taken from the stanford 3d scanning repository https://graphics.stanford.edu/data/3Dscanrep/

 Below is taken from website and applies only to those stanford models: